 When we were getting our condo ready to put on the market last year, we painted the entire place.
 1300 square feet of it!
 This gave me plenty of time to figure out the solution that I had been looking for.
 So, I thought that I’d share the technique that I came up with to get a crisp paint line, it has worked well for me thus far, even when there is a fair amount of texture on the wall.
 I just painted a portion of our wall (one in a room that needs totally gutted anyway) with some paint that I had on hand to show you what I was talking about.

 - Wash the wall (where the tape will be going at the very least) with warm soapy water and let it dry.
-How can you expect the tape to adhere properly when the wall is covered in dust, misc. goo from the kids, body oil from being touched, pet hair?…The list goes on and on of what could be on the wall that will need cleaned off before you start.
+You can’t expect the tape to adhere properly when the wall is covered in dust, misc. goo from the kids, body oil from being touched, pet hair?…The list goes on and on of what could be on the wall that will need cleaned off before you start.
 I know it’s gross to think about, but it’s reality!

 - Apply your painter’s tape as carefully and straight as you can.
 I love me some thick FrogTape, found here!
 We use it every time and it works great!